The CS50 team

 - If we notify you that your code does not compile, or crashes with segfault, you can’t then choose to resubmit and ask for the 10% late penalty instead of the 20% segfault penalty.
 The purpose of our resubmission policy is to allow you to fix some things and avoid losing more points because we can’t observe the functionality of your code.

-- If you take an extension, but then submit your lab after the extended deadline, we compute lateness from the extended deadline.
+- If you take an extension, but then submit your lab after the extended deadline, we compute lateness from the time 24h after the original deadline.

-- We accept nothing more than 72h after the original deadline.
+- Other combinations are possible… but we accept nothing more than 72h after the original deadline.

 Your work is normally graded each week by the teaching assistants, according to a grading rubric that I discuss with them.
 If you have any grading questions on a homework or quiz, please follow the procedure below.

-If the grader made an obvious mistake (e.g., totaling error), you can see me or the TA and we’ll make the correction right away.
+If the grader made an obvious mistake (e.g., totaling error), you can see the TA and we’ll make the correction right away.

-If you feel the grader did not grade your answer accurately, then you should send email to both the grader and me to explain which program(s) need regrading and why.
+If you feel the grader did not grade your answer accurately, then you should slack both the grader and me (direct message) to explain which program(s) need regrading and why.
 We will arrange for your answer to be reviewed again.
 After you hear the outcome on your regrade request, if you still feel the matter is not resolved satisfactorily, then you should see me.